Distributed Load Balancing with Workload-Dependent Service Rates: Introduction

 \subsection{Organization of the Paper}

 The rest of the paper is organized as follows.
 In Section \ref{sec: related work}, we review related literature.
-Section \ref{sec: problem formulation} described the discrete-time model and the fluid relaxation problem.
+Section \ref{sec: problem formulation} describes the discrete-time model and the fluid relaxation problem.
 The GMSR policy is introduced in Section \ref{sec: GMSR}, and we present the convergence to the fluid model in Section \ref{sec: convergence to fluid}.
 The stability analyses are in Section \ref{sec: stability analysis}.
-In Section \ref{sec: overload system}, we investigate overloaded systems.
-Finally, we discuss the performance of GMSR in the original discrete-time model and conclude with further research directions.
+Section~\ref{sec: overload system} analyzes overloaded systems.
+Section~\ref{sec: randomized simulation} reports additional simulations, and Section~\ref{sec: conclusions} concludes with further research directions.
 All proofs are deferred to the appendix.